-The Georgian National Museum is a scientific cultural institution unifying Country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia founded in the 19th century, at the same time the Georgian National Museum is actively involved in new processes in the cultural field as we become part of a world-wide museum network.
+The Georgian National Museum is a scientific cultural institution unifying the country’s major museums, archeological sites, research centers, etc. It has inherited its institutional traditions from the first museum in Georgia, which was founded in the 19th century; at the same time the Georgian National Museum is actively involved in new processes in the cultural field, as we become part of a world-wide museum network.

 Bolnisi Museum.
 Photo: Georgian National Museum / Fernando Javier Uqruijo

 The study of history is a powerful tool and has been used for both positive and negative ends.
-Perhaps a somewhat “heavy” scientific legacy in Georgia’s case was the classification of human races by Johann Frederic Blumenbach in the late 18th century.
-This German scientist coined the term for a “Caucasian race” based on the physical characteristics of a diplomat he knew, the first Ottoman Ambassador to England, originally from the Caucasus region.
-The “science of human races” was perpetuated by subsequent anatomists such as Professor William Lawrence who again referred to the “Caucasian race” (1823, Lectures to the Royal College of Surgeons in London): “The name of this variety is derived from Mount Caucasus because in its neighborhood, and particularly towards the south, we meet with a very beautiful race of men, the Georgians.”
-Gradually, for the English-speaking scientific world, the European and the “Caucasian races” became synonymous.
-Yet for Georgians and other peoples of the region, the identity of being Caucasian carried very different meanings.
+Perhaps in Georgia’s case, a somewhat “heavy” scientific legacy was the classification of human races by Johann Frederic Blumenbach in the late 18th century.
+This German scientist coined the term “Caucasian race” based on the physical characteristics of a diplomat he knew – the first Ottoman Ambassador to England, who originally hailed from the Caucasus region.
+The “science of human races” was perpetuated by subsequent anatomists such as Professor William Lawrence, who again referred to the “Caucasian race” (1823, Lectures to the Royal College of Surgeons in London): “The name of this variety is derived from Mount Caucasus because in its neighborhood, and particularly towards the south, we meet with a very beautiful race of men, the Georgians.”
+Gradually, for the English-speaking scientific world, the European and “Caucasian races” became synonymous.
+Yet for Georgians and other peoples of the region, the identity of being Caucasian bore very different meanings.

 D4500 – The 5th Dmanisi Skull discovered in 2005.
 Photo: Georgian National Museum / Guram Bumbiashvili

-This is why we believe the stories of our past must be explored and examined, so they can become tools for unification instead of division.
-Our main goal is to ensure that our rich heritage doesn’t only remain in our archives, but helps move us towards new visions for a common future.
+This is why we believe the stories of our past must be explored and examined, so that they can become tools for unification rather than division.
+Our main goal is to ensure that our rich heritage does not only remain in our archives, but helps move us towards new visions for a common future.
 Georgia’s European aspirations are not new.
 We have been a part of Europe, in the broadest sense, from prehistory to the present.
 Georgia is a multi-ethnic, multi-religious society whose history has been turbulent, but whose thoughts and culture have benefited from a diverse population and the traditions of many of its neighbors.

 Otar Lordkipanidze Vani Archeological Museum.
 Photo: Georgian National Museum